-From the information provided during the onsite visit by the University of Cyprus (UCY) colleagues on 26/02/2025, the External Evaluation Committee (EEC) members could gain a good knowledge about quality assurance (QA) structures, regulations and processes followed by the Department of Law.
+From the information provided during the onsite visit by the University of Cyprus (UCY) colleagues on 26/02/2025, the External Evaluation Committee (EEC) members could gain a good knowledge about quality assurance (QA) structures, regulations and processes followed by the Department of Law (see also point 11 of the Application for Evaluation - Accreditation Programme of Study, LLM Sustainability and Human Rights, p17).
 The different presentations and the respective Q&A sessions with the Law Department members and other relevant UCY colleagues were very informative and provided the panel members with sufficient information about the QA processes and Quality Assurance System (QAS) at the UCY.